8 Creative Ways to Remember to Take Your Medicines

-It usually takes about five to six half-lives for a drug to reach its steady state.
-For example, if your medication has a half-life of 12 hours, like the common blood pressure drug lisinopril (Zestril), your steady state blood levels of medication could decline by over half in 60 to 72 hours, or just a few days.
-Your blood pressure could creep back up and this could have ill effects on your heart health.
-In a nutshell, this is one reason why it is so important to take your medications regularly as prescribed by your doctor.
+Many of us think it’s no problem when we miss a dose or two of medication, but this isn't always true.
+Some drugs have longer half-lives, and some drugs have shorter half-lives.
+For example, if your medication has a half-life of 12 hours, like the common blood pressure drug lisinopril (Zestril), your steady state blood levels of medication could dangerously decline if you just missed a day or two of medicine.
+Your blood pressure can rise and this could have ill effects on your heart health.
+This is one reason why it is so important to take your medications regularly as prescribed by your doctor.

 Here are some tips to help you remember how to take your medicine.